-Use Channel 0 to tune both video channels simultaneously.
-This simplifies the procedure for setting up dual-head installations where a consistent cable type is used and the adjustments required should be almost the same.
+Use Channel 0 to tune all video channels simultaneously.
+This simplifies the procedure for setting up large multi-head installations where a consistent cable type is used and the adjustments required should be almost the same.

 4. Reset the selected channel(s) by pressing: